zerolawtech/SFT-Protocol/docs/security-token.rst

 Tokens held by the issuer will always be at the address of the IssuingEntity contract.
 A call to ``SecurityToken.treasurySupply()`` will return the same result as ``SecurityToken.balanceOf(SecurityToken.issuer())``.

-Because of this, the following non-standard behaviours exist:
+As a result of this, the following non-standard behaviours exist:

 * Any address associated with the issuer can transfer tokens from the IssuingEntity contract using ``transfer``.
 * Attempting to send tokens to any address associated with the issuer will result in the tokens being sent to the IssuingEntity contract.